Understanding business interruption insurance

 Insurers typically do not write coverage for known events for which the extent of potential damage is not easily understood, although it is possible to insure specialty risks such as business interruption due to COVID-19 in the Excess Lines market.
 Because the Excess Lines market is not regulated by the Department of Financial Services, we do not recommend it - there is much less regulatory protection for consumers in that market and the cost may be excessive.
 You should discuss any potential purchase in the Excess Lines market with your broker or insurance consultant.

-As explained in “What does my business interruption insurance cover?” above, business interruption coverage requires a related property damage.
+As explained above, business interruption coverage requires a related property damage.
 Fear of COVID-19 alone is unlikely to trigger business interruption insurance coverage.

 The State of Emergency declaration does not change the terms of your business interruption policy.
 It does, however, indicate the serious attention that the Governor has directed all State agencies to give to COVID-19.
 As a result, the Department of Financial Services is focused on consumers having the greatest amount of knowledge about their business interruption insurance.

-New Yorkers with complaints about a business interruption insurance policy should contact: www.dfs.ny.gov/complaint.
+New Yorkers with complaints about a business interruption insurance policy should file a complaint.